-The transient courses of voltage and electric current after a steep bending develop as a result of two factors: a) the transient course of electric double-layer charging due to the applied pressure gradient through the IEAP; b) the extraction of the generated charge by a current-measurement device.
-When electric current is measured, the IEAP can be seen as a supercapacitor charged by a mechanical stimulus.
-The discharge circuit for such supercapacitor consists of a series of internal resistance of the IEAP supercapacitor, a distributed electrode resistance, and a current-measurement resistor.
+The transient courses of voltage and electric current after a steep bending develop as a result of two factors: a) the transient course of electric double-layer charging due to the applied pressure gradient through an IEAP; b) the extraction of the generated charge by a current-measurement device.
+When the electric current is measured, an IEAP can be seen as a supercapacitor charged by a mechanical stimulus.
+The discharge circuit for such supercapacitor consists of a series of internal resistance of an IEAP-supercapacitor, a distributed electrode resistance, and a current-measurement resistor.